Example of LLC: Everything You Need to Know

 Since the IRS considers LLCs pass-through companies, LLC members must include their portion of profits and losses on their individual tax returns.
 Each LLC member must make quarterly deposits based on the estimated amount they owe.

 When receiving your share of the company profits, write a check on your behalf from the LLC's account.
 This will help you keep your business account in order.

 Your business receives tax breaks that you personally cannot receive.
 For instance, you cannot deduct your car expenses on your tax return.
 However, if your business owns a car and it depreciates each year, that amounts are deducted, which lowers the net income.
 When you get your portion of the profits, it excludes that expense.

 As an entrepreneur, you risk your family's security when you open a business, and rightfully so, you want to protect the personal assets you accumulate.
 An LLC business structure protects your personal assets from any claims against your company.

 An LLC status provides you with limited liability protection.
 Familiarize yourself with the advantages, disadvantages, and risks associated with an LLC structure.

 If you need help with setting up an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.